 How Companies Can Help Employees Avoid Overdraft Fees

 Employers can help employees steer clear of overdraft fees, including by providing an option for affordable emergency cash flow in the form of early wage access.

-Rain’s on demand pay platform is among the growing number of fintech organizations providing this earned-wage access service for medium and large companies that want to help their employees improve their financial health.
-To learn about how Rain can help your employees, click here.
+Rain’s on demand pay platform is among the growing number of fintech organizations providing this Earned Wage Access service for medium and large companies that want to help their employees improve their financial health.